tanglebones/pg_tuid/README.md

 "Secure" TUID.
 This is enough randomness for use in session ids (consider storing session ids in an unlogged table, and consider using a hash index for the lookup).

+## RNG's

+As of versoin `0.2.0` I'm using `isaac64` for the RNG instead of pg's secure random number generator as it is much faster and ID generation doesn't need to be cryptographically secure, just reasonably secure.

 ## Installing

     `make install`